samiranghosh04/Tech-Interview-Prep-Resources-IN/Coding-or-Technical/LINKS.md

 # LINKS

 Welcome to the Links section of the repo for Coding/Techincal!
-This section is dedicated to providing you with a curated list of external resources, articles, tutorials, and websites that can further enhance your performance in the Coding/Technical rounds of tech interviews.
+This section is dedicated to providing you with a curated list of external resources, articles, tutorials, and websites that can further enhance your performance in the Coding/Technical rounds of tech interview.

-Welcome to the Links section of the repo for Coding/Technical Rounds.

-Welcome to the **Links** section of **IN-Tech-Interviews**!

-This section is dedicated to providing you with a curated list of external resources, articles, tutorials, and websites that can further enhance your tech interview preparation.
-Whether you're looking for additional practice problems, in-depth explanations, or insights from the tech community, you'll find valuable links here.

 ## Categories